 The Morning After Pill

-The Morning After Pill, or Plan B, is an emergency contraceptive, to be used after unprotected sex or contraceptive failure.
+The Morning After Pill, or Plan B, is an emergency contraceptive that can be used after unprotected sex or contraceptive failure.
 This pill is recommended to be taken within 72 hours of unprotected sex.
-Functionally, a high dose of hormones are introduced to keep the sperm and egg from meeting.
-If the egg has already been fertilized (when life begins), the pill will create an environment that won’t allow the egg to implant in the uterine wall.
+A high dose of hormones are introduced to keep the sperm and egg from meeting.
+If the egg has already been fertilized, the pill will create an environment that won’t allow the egg to implant in the uterine wall.
 An established pregnancy (an implanted egg) will not be affected.

 The Abortion Pill

 The Abortion Pill (which a series of 2 pills) only is effective in an established pregnancy.
 It can be used up until 10 weeks past your last known period.
 The first pill cuts off the progesterone to the baby which will cause the baby to die.
 Then the 2nd pill, taken up to 72 hours later, will cause the baby to be expelled from the uterus.

 Possible Side Effects